Talkala logo

 The call failed before the phone even rang.
 What happened?

-Sometimes Talkala approves the call, but the browser-side session drops before Twilio actually dials the other person's phone.
+Sometimes Talkala approves the call, but the browser connection drops before the calling network dials the other person's phone.

-This is a different problem from a blocked route or low balance.
-In this case the app already said yes to the call, but something between your browser and the calling service broke before the real phone leg started.
+This is different from a blocked route or low balance.
+In this case, Talkala approved the call, but the browser connection failed before the real phone call started.

 For step-by-step microphone permission fixes, see Microphone access and troubleshooting.